 5.2.3 Different Server Configurations

 In this section, the server configuration of [16] is applied to further evaluate the performance of DCDS.
-Different types of servers are listed in TABLE 4.
-In this configuration, edge servers have a wide range of processing capabilities and relatively close execution costs.
-Since the execution time per unit workload of servers in this experiment are shorter than the TABLE 3, the $\lambda$ of online scenarios is set to $\frac{1}{20}$ (i.e.,
+Different types of servers are listed in Table 4.
+In this configuration, edge p is the execution time per unit workload.